alphagov/vcloud-net-spinner/README.md

         -o, --organization=o                     Organization: optional.
 Will default to environment -d, --rule-directory=d                   Rules Directory: From where to read the NAT/Firewal/LB rules

+  Note: organization maps to the organization name in vcloud.
+Whereas,
+        environment maps to your internal environment reference (e.g. preview, qa, staging, production, etc)

 ### Example